parsiya/eslinter/README.md

 1. Research how to detect scripts.
 See [Research Notes](notes.md).
 2. Write something that detects scripts.
+3. Add metadata to JS files.
+    1. Something like a JSON object (commented out) that contains information about where this file came from (e.g., URL, referer etc).
-3. Beautify JS files.
+4. Beautify JS files.
-    1. Preferably in Python or a native binary in any language.
+    1. Preferably in ~~Python~~ Java.
+    2. Need to do some error handling here, our extracted JS might not have the correct syntax.
-4. Run ESLint via the command line for a few high impact rules.
+5. Run ESLint via the command line for a few high impact rules.
     1. Decide on the high impact rules.
-    2. https://github.com/parsiya/burputils will have a `runExternal` module to help?
+    2. ~~https://github.com/parsiya/burputils will have a `runExternal` module to help?~~
-    3. Or not use Burputils and have an extension specific utils file.
+    3. ~~Or not use Burputils and have an extension specific utils file.~~
-5. Create Burp issues from the results.
+6. Create Burp issues from the results.

+## TODO
+* [ ] 1.
+Filter based on `toolFlag`.

 ## Future Enhancements
 Add and update as we go on.